isomerpages/moe-ast-moehc/_school-histories/Schools/Chung Cheng High School (Main).md

 In 1996, the school was granted autonomous status, which enabled the school to innovate and enhance its curriculum.
 In 2005, the school was selected as the East Zone Centre of Excellence for Chinese to promote an appreciation and understanding of Chinese history and culture through the active sharing of resources and exchange of expertise among practitioners.

 Between 2010 and 2012, the school underwent PRIME upgrading, which saw an expansion of the school facilities to support the school’s vibrant student population.
 In 2014, the school celebrated its 75th anniversary.
-The school’s entrance arch and administration building (Zhulin Building) were gazetted as national monuments at a ceremony officiated by Prime Minister Mr Lee Hsien Loong.
+The school’s entrance arch and administration building (Zhulin Building) were gazetted as national monuments at a ceremony officiated by Prime Minister Mr Lee Hsien Loong.&nbsp;

-In 2019, the school celebrated its 80th anniversary, Chung Cheng 80, with the theme “Honouring Our Heritage, Inspiring Our Future”.
-A brass replica of  the 中正人sculpture was installed to inspire new generations of Chung Cheng students.
-The original concrete sculpture installed in 1969 was donated to National Gallery Singapore for heritage conservation.
+In 2019, the school celebrated its 80th&nbsp;anniversary, Chung Cheng 80, with the theme “Honouring Our Heritage, Inspiring Our Future”.
+A brass replica of &nbsp;the&nbsp;中正人sculpture was installed to inspire new generations of Chung Cheng students.
+The original concrete sculpture installed in 1969 was donated to National Gallery Singapore for heritage conservation.&nbsp; &nbsp;

 Principals:<br>
 \- Dr Chuang Chu Lin (1939–1957)<br>